9 May 1970

 |Produced by||Barry Letts|

 20th Century Earth.
 An unhinged scientist, Professor Stahlman, is attempting the first penetration of the Earth’s crust in a top secret drilling project called Inferno.
 His purpose?
-To tap into a new energy source At The core.
+To tap into a new energy source at the core.
 But at what cost?

-When the Doctor is called in with his companion Liz Shaw to oversee the project, he soon develops grave misgivings.
+When The Doctor is called in with his companion Liz Shaw to oversee the project, he soon develops grave misgivings.
 Things begin to go very wrong when a mysterious green substance leaks from the drillhead.
 A substance which turns all who come into contact with it into alien primeval creatures called Primords.

-Meanwhile, the Doctor finds himself transported into a parallel universe identical to 20th Century Earth.
+Meanwhile, The Doctor finds himself transported into a parallel universe identical to 20th Century Earth.

 The mystery deepens as he finds that although the place, time and people are all the same, no-one seems to know who he is.